Big tree-cutting machine put to the test on steep slopes around Breckenridge

 Both the U.S. Forest Service and the Colorado State Forest Service have been impressed by the Ponsse machine and its potential to be used in other steep slope areas across the state in the future.

-The Peak 7 work will wrap up in the fall of 2020.
-A second phase is scheduled to begin in 2021 in nearby areas and include work on both public and private land.
+The Peak 7 work was scheduled to wrap up in the fall of 2020.
 The project is part of an ongoing forest management and fuels reduction effort in Summit County that dates to 2004.

 “The treatments will not only protect the community, but they also will create a healthier forest that is less susceptible to large, high-intensity fires, insect infestations and disease,” said Christina Burri, watershed scientist at Denver Water.
 “Creating a healthy forest creates a healthy watershed, so this project benefits people on both sides of the Continental Divide.”